Kl4rry/crust/DOCS.md

 │   5 │  10 │
 ╰─────┴─────╯
 ```
-Values can be retrived from a map like this:
+Values can be retrieved from a map like this:
 ```bash
 $x = @{"abc": 123, "foo": "bar", 5: 10}